moonlight8978/moonlight8978.github.io/books/aws-developer-associated/iam.md

 code: N/A
 ---

-#### Core
+## Core

+- User can be group into Group (not required)

+  Groups only contain users, not other groups

+  User can belong to multiple groups

-* User can be group into Group, which will have same permissions, make adding or removing permission easier
+  All users in a group share the same permissions, make adding or removing permission easier (except inline policies)

+- Permission is granted by using policies (JSON document)

+  Least privilege principle

-* Roles can have many policies attached.
+- Roles can have many policies attached.
 Various AWS resources alllow roles to be attached directly to them

-#### Policy
+## Policy

 - Types
   - Managed Policies: Managed by AWS, not editable